esheldon/nsim/config/README.md

         - gg01rtest6 did prior after and looks better, but still more biased
         - gg01rtest7 prior after and now 40000 after burnin to see if looks better
+            - yeah, maybe a bit better.
+So maybe it is really just need of more points?

+- very high emcee steps
+    - reused run-gg01rtest to try a much larger number of points
+    - nstep 2000x80!!
+Same burnin 400x80
+        - same
+    -  maybe the gain was all in prior after.
+Try fewer walkers=20 run-gg01rtest2  quick look at plots doesn't look good

+- tighter distribution in flux
+    - use 10% scatter instead of 30%.
+        - sim-gg10
+        - looks about the same

+- try nearly-fixed other paramters besides shape
+    - sim-gg02.
+Widths 1.0e-5 for cen and frac for T and counts
+    - gg02r01 looks crappy!
+Is it because we only used 200 step?
+Doubt it since gg01r01 was fine.
+Simply number of trials?
+1,700,000 should be enough..

+      This is an important clue.
+Could it be the sampler itself?
+Or how priors are calculated?

+    - remake sim to use more reasonable distributions.
+Say cen_sigma 0.01 and width frac 0.01 for T and counts
+      - run-gg02rtest1 with s/n=10

+- fixcen
+    - sim-gg09
+    - run-gg01rtest1
+        - s/n 10  80,400,200
+        - looks the same pretty much

 - isample
     - gg01rtest4